jzyustc/2020_lab/README.md

 - BaseNet : a class with basic elements for a image clssifier , including initial, train and test
+- Monitor : a subclass to monitor many values in training, such as loss and accuracy
 - Plot : a subclass of BaseNet, to plot during training
 - example : an example to use BaseNet